-Senior executive reviewed data and identified focus areas for improvement for 2021.
+Senior executive reviewed data and identified focus areas for improvement for 2022.
 The focus areas are: continued PBL implementation and training of new staff, student wellbeing - health promoting school, attendance and staff wellbeing/ building resilience.

-Monitored and continuously refined PBL practices to cater for changing cohorts within our school which has positively effected student well-being.
+Monitored and continuously refined PBL practices to cater for changing cohorts within our school which has positively affected student well-being.
 Embedded explicit systems to support the management of student attendance.
 Provided incentives for students to be at school on time.
-Strengthened community engagement and connections within the community through playgroup, transition, parent programs and inter-agency (e.g. Foodbank, Hope Chapel, Bunnings, Rotary Club, BNOOSH).
-Provided a sense of belonging for students and parents through raising cultural awareness.
+Strengthened community engagement and connections within the community through playgroup, transition, parent programs and inter-agency (e.g. Foodbank, Bunnings, Rotary Club, BNOOSH).
+Provided a sense of belonging for students and parents by raising cultural awareness.
+These programs were extremely successful with parents attending playgroup each week and students being provided with lunches and breakfast each week.